NikoJunttila/NikoJunttila/guides/web_server_setup.md

 - **TTL:** 300 (5 minutes) or default

 Wait for DNS propagation (can take up to 48 hours, usually much faster).
+Add both example.com and www.example.com if you want www support

 ## Step 5: Create NGINX Configuration